City of Plymouth, MN

 Monitoring Results – Unregulated Substances

 Detection alone of a regulated or unregulated contaminant should not cause concern.
-The meaning of a detection should be determined while considering current information about potential health effects.
+The significance of a detection should be determined considering current health effects information.
 Information can change over time, as health effects are still being understood and researched.

 Below are resources that offer more information: